-Local food initiatives of all kinds are sprouting up across the country as consumers recognize the benefits that eating local, seasonal, and sustainably grown foods can have on the health of our communities, our environment, and our own personal well-being.
+Local food initiatives of all kinds have sprouted up across the country as people recognize the benefits that eating local, seasonal, and sustainably grown foods can have on the health of our communities, our environment, and our own personal well-being.

 Locally grown foods generally make a short 50-100 mile trip from farm-to-table, rather than a 1,500 mile cross-country or global journey.
 This means local fruits and veggies are more flavorful, enjoyable and usually more nutritious.
 Shortening the distance between farm and table also reduces pollution and the use of fossil fuels, making local foods healthier for the planet.

 By choosing local food, a greater portion of our food dollar stays home, supporting the local farms and businesses that drive our regional economy.
 Estimates show that if Northeast Ohioans localized just 10% of our food spending (about $10 per week), over $700 million dollars could be generated for our local economy.